fmhoward/DLRS/README.md

 TCGA Cohort.xlsx
 TCGA HRHER2 Cohort.xlsx

-Remainder of performance metrics are printed to the terminal in comma separated format (survival analysis for RFI/RFS/OS including HR and C-Index; AUROC with z-statistic and p-value for comparison between combined model and clinical / pathologic models; AUPRC; correlation coefficients; and performance characteristics of the rule-out threshold)
+All performance metrics are saved in the root directory: predictions_<outcome>.csv - contains main predictions including AUROC/AUPRC and prognostic performance of the specified model correlate_pathparams.csv - contains the correlation coefficients for model predictions and pathologic parameters

 Several special parameters can be provided, in particular the -s command will use the saved predictions allowing easy replication of our analysis without running model_training.py:
 ```